• Skip to main content

 How to Make a Cherry Crisp with Fresh Cherries

-• Prep – grease your pie dish and preheat the oven
+• Prep: Grease your pie dish and preheat the oven.

 Step by step photos of making cherry pie crisp including mixing your cherry filling, adding the cherry filling to a white ruffled pie dish, mixing together your crisp topping in a stainless steel mixing bowl, and sprinkling the crisp topping over the cherry filling.

-For making ahead, I recommend getting your cherries prepped and ready.
+To make ahead, I recommend getting your cherries prepped and ready.
 This is the most tedious portion of the entire recipe.
 Combining the filling and topping ingredients takes less than 10 minutes and you can preheat your oven in the meantime.

 White ruffled pie pan filled with bubbling cherry crisp topped with a fresh cherry.